shuailin10/Question-Library/Examples/Probability_theory/chp4_elementary-hypothesis-testing.md

 ** now, go back and play with problem setting **
 ### when would an unexpected hypothesis be resurrected?
 problem 4.2 & 4.3, asking: general expression of threshold-unexpected probability setting? number of m to resurrect that dead hypothesis?
+**my Q**: how to form a new hypothesis? or how should that new hypothesis change according to your new data?
+(the thing is that we assume ~A = B+C+... (some limited alternative hypothesis), whereas the some really good hypothesis hasn't been considered at all.
+And we are not discussing how to form a good new hypothesis yet.

+### how to set a stop sampling criteria? how do I know if I've had enough data (info)?
+1) if evidence is as large as 20dB
+2) if the evidence for A wins evi of all other hypo for like 20dB

+# 4.5 & 4.6: what if consider continuous hypothesis?
+here: probability of producing bad widget, which is a continuous variable on [0,1]. how would I do it?
+1) since the likelihood is like binomial, should construct a beta prior right?
+## Can we transform the continuous problem into